February 8, 2026 (3mo ago)

 qmd query "question"~5sHybrid: query expansion + BM25 + vector + reranking

-I run qmd update && qmd embed on an hourly cron job.
-It only processes new or changed files.
-As the workspace grows — more daily logs, more projects, more learnings — the index grows with it.
-No manual maintenance.
+An hourly cron job runs qmd update && qmd embed, processing only new or changed files.
+As the workspace grows with more daily logs, more projects, and more learnings, the index keeps pace on its own.

 Layer 3: Heartbeat-Driven Memory Maintenance